sgibson91/binderhub-deploy-gke/README.md

 This script will run the `terraform destroy -auto-approve` command to destroy all deployed resources.
 It will read the `terraform.tfstate` (which will be git-ignored) file under `terraform` directory.
 The user should check the [Google Cloud Console](https://console.cloud.google.com/home/dashboard) to verify the resources have been deleted.

+## :art: Customising your BinderHub Deployment

+Customising your BinderHub deployment is as simple as editing `config.yaml` and/or `secret.yaml` and then upgrading the BinderHub Helm Chart.
+The Helm Chart can be upgraded by running [`upgrade.sh`](./upgrade.sh) (make sure you have the CLIs installed by running [`setup.sh`](./setup.sh) first).

+The Jupyter guide to customising the underlying JupyterHub can be found [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/extending-jupyterhub.html).

+The BinderHub guide for changing the landing page logo can be found [here](https://binderhub.readthedocs.io/en/latest/customizing.html#template-customization).